Femlol1/MyApp/README.md

 To install our latest version that we want to submit, please do the following.

-1. Checkout to the branch: anm30
-2. Go to the files/anm30 directory
+1. Go to the files/anm30 directory
-3. Here, you'll notice a folder called "login_system_v1.1_S0_FINAL"
+2. Here, you'll notice a folder called "login_system_v1.1_S0_FINAL"
-4. Copy this folder to your local machine and use AndroidStudio to Open the project.
+3. Copy this folder to your local machine and use AndroidStudio to Open the project.
-5. All configurations are stored so nothing should be changed.
+4. All configurations are stored so nothing should be changed.
-6. On the left of the Andriod Studio, look at the project structure and right-click on "app" and click Run.
+5. On the left of the Andriod Studio, look at the project structure and right-click on "app" and click Run.
-7. You should see a login page, click on the register link.
+6. You should see a login page, click on the register link.
-8. Follow the prompts and enter details.
+7. Follow the prompts and enter details.
-9. Once your account is created, you can login with those credentials (email and password) to go to the user dashboard!
+8. Once your account is created, you can login with those credentials (email and password) to go to the user dashboard!

 IMPORTANT: If you see the option to Run tests (when you click on "app"), then look at the top bar of the IDE to find a hammer icon.
 Just to the right of it is a configurations editor where you click and choose "app".
 Then click the triangular green run button.
 This should run the program and a login page should appear.